MapStory/mapstory-community/roadmap.md

 responsive.
 Start with just the 'map' pages, not the full composer, just focused on playback.
 Depends on incorporating OpenLayers 3.

-**[Scalability improvements] (items/scalability.md)** - Put a cluster of GeoServers behind MapStory, and upgrade to Cloudfront caching.

 **[Annotations Improvements Part 2] (items/annotations2.md)** - Rework annotations based on new Composer redesign